Student Voter EngagementCalifornia Student Vote Project, Mock Election, and High School Voter Education Weeks Information.

-MyVote California Student Mock Election
+California Students Vote Project and Mock Election

-To encourage students to become active voters once they are old enough to cast a ballot, the Secretary of State and the State Superintendent of Public Instruction invite high school and middle school students, teachers, and principals to participate in the MyVote California Student Mock Election.
-For more informaition, please visit the MyVote page on the Secretary of State's Web site.
+Additionally, to encourage students to become active voters once they are old enough to cast a ballot, the Secretary of State and the State Superintendent of Public Instruction (SSPI) invite high school and middle school students, teachers, and principals to participate in the California Student Mock Election.
+For more information, please visit the California Student Mock Election page on the California Secretary of State's website.

-High School Voter Education Week
+High School Voter Education Weeks

-California Education Code 49040–49041 designates the last two weeks of April and September as “High School Voter Education Weeks” and authorizes schools to designate students as “voter outreach coordinators.”
+California Education Code sections 49040–49041 designate the last two weeks of April and September as High School Voter Education Weeks and authorize schools to designate students as voter outreach coordinators.
 With county elections officials as partners, available resources make it easy for schools to participate.
-Teachers can help eligible students who will be 18 years old by the next election learn how to register to vote–either on a paper form or online.
+Teachers can help eligible students who will be eighteen years old by the next election learn how to register to vote, either on a paper form or online.
 Voter outreach coordinators can lead registration drives and other related school activities.

-The State Superintendent of Public Instruction and the Secretary of State encourage schools to make “High School Voter Education Weeks” an important aspect of their civic engagement activities each year.
-Here are some ideas and resources to help students and schools get started:
+The SSPI and the Secretary of State encourage students, educators, and school leaders to celebrate High School Voter Education Weeks by incorporating civic engagement activities.
+Here are some ideas and resources to help get started:

-- Find and connect with your local County Elections Offices
+- Find and connect with your local County Elections Offices .

-- Register to vote online
+- Register to vote online .

-- Read the California Voter Bill of Rights
+- Read the California Voter Bill of Rights .

-- Read the California Task Force on K–12 Civic Learning Report, Revitalizing K-12 Civic Learning in California: A Blueprint for Action.
-(PDF)
+- Read the California Task Force on K–12 Civic Learning Report, Revitalizing K-12 Civic Learning in California: A Blueprint for Action (PDF).